123 people are interested

 Austin Tenants Council conducts projects regarding housing discrimination throughout the year, which require volunteer participation.
 Volunteers come from ALL members of the community.

-The individual should be able to objectively gather and report information about the availability of housing while posing as a prospective renter or home buyer.
-Testers ("secret shoppers") will receive free virtual web training.
+The individual, will pose as a tester (prospective renter or home buyer) to objectively gather and report information about the availability of housing.
+Testers are "secret shoppers" in housing.
+Candidates will receive free virtual web training to become a Fair Housing Tester for the Fair Housing Program.
 This is a great opportunity for persons 18 and older, service learners, or people who just want to give back to the community.

-If you are interested in learning about the Fair Housing Act, serving your community, and fighting discrimination as a fair housing tester or if you have friends or family members who you think would like to become fair housing testers, please contact me.
+To learn how the Fair Housing Act, serves you and your community in fighting discrimination as a fair housing tester or if you have friends or family members who you think would like to become fair housing testers, please contact me.
 Giovanni Zamora at Giovanni@housing-rights.org

 Help us end Discrimination in Housing!